file-format/Products/content/en/pdf/net/pdfjet/index.md

 <p>PDFjet for .NET is an open source .NET library that allows software developers to generate universal PDF reports inside their web or desktop application without installing any external special software.
-PDFjet programming library is very simple<em> to </em>use than several other available libraries.
-The great thing is that the source code is well documented, very simple, clean, logical, and easy to understand. </p>
+PDFjet programming library is simple<em> to </em>use than several other available libraries.
+The great thing is that the source code is well documented, simple, clean, logical, and easy to understand. </p>
 <p>PDFjet library provides advanced text related features support such as Unicode support, Text kerning, embedding hyperlinks, embedding OpenType and TrueType fonts.
 It also provides advanced drawing support for points, lines, boxes, circles, Bezier curves, polygons, stars, and complex paths as well as shapes inside PDF documents.</p>

 {{< /SinglePage/PageBody/tab/text >}}